PPAPI/ppapi/README.md

      python ppapi_server.py

 3b.)
 Automated ppapi_server start
-    Start of ppapi_server can be automated using operating system specific mechanism.
+    Start of ppapi_server.py can be automated using operating system specific mechanism.
     This is useful for configurations with many servers, e.g. on cloud computing resources
     Window: add start server task using the task schedular using the  "At startup" trigger
     Linux:  add start server task to crontab using the "@reboot" trigger, or add start server task to /etc/rc.local or /etc/rc.d/boot.local scripts

-### Application examples
+### Application examples (tests/test_data/)
-    The application examples rely on BeoPEST/PEST (Schreüder 2009 and Doherty 2010), the executables (beopest/beopest.exe, pest/pest.exe and parrep/parrep.exe) have to be added to the PATH or to the directory where ppapi_server has been started
+    The application examples rely on BeoPEST/PEST (Schreüder 2009 and Doherty 2010), the executables (beopest/beopest.exe, pest/pest.exe and parrep/parrep.exe) have to be added to the PATH or to the directory where ppapi_server is started

 1.)
 BeoPEST parameter estimation example